 Touch-up kits contain touch-up markers, filler sticks, urethane, sanding pads, and a set of instructions.

 If you know your wood floor stain is gunstock or a common stain, you can purchase individual touch-up markers.
 Exotic wood touch-up kits may need to be ordered online or at a specialty store.
 Touch-up kits are reasonably priced around at about 10 dollars and well worth the investment.

 How to Use a Touch-Up Kit

-- If filler is used you will need to lightly sand the area.
+If a filler is used, you will need to lightly sand the area.

-- Seal the scratch with urethane to match to surrounding area.
+Seal the scratch with urethane to match the surrounding area.

 Conditions may vary, so follow the below instructions.

 If you have a severe scratch caused by heavy objects being dropped or dragged across your floor, a professional wood floor installer may need to be contracted.
 The installer will remove the scratched board and replace it with a new board.
 If the new board has to be laced in with the old boards, the charge could range from 100 to 150 dollars and more, depending on the extent of the damage and labor intensity.

 Wood floors add beauty and value to any home, but they will scratch.
 There are precautions you can do to prevent or minimize scratches.